alesharay/kubernetes-vault/cka/9 - Practice Questions/Question 19.md

 [see answer](#answer)

-Create a Pod called non-root-pod  with image redis:alpine and the following requirements:
+Create a Pod called `non-root-pod`  with image `redis:alpine` and the following requirements:

-runAsUser: 1000
+`✑ runAsUser: 1000

-fsGroup: 2000
+`✑ fsGroup: 2000`